gacallea/myCardanoGuides/docs/ITN1_CLUSTER.md

         --check-peers                                                               check ping to trusted peers with tcpping --connected-ips                         int1 int2                           count how many 'int2' connections to a specific IP
-        --is-quarantined                        int1                                check if INSL public IP is quarantined (or was quarantined recently)
+        --is-quarantined                        int1                                check if SALAD public IP is quarantined (or was quarantined recently)
         --quarantined-ips                       int1                                show all quarantined IPs
         --quarantined-ips-count                 int1                                count of all quarantined IPs